-A personal injury attorney in Los Angeles, http://www.losangelespersonalinjurylawyers.co indicates that most laws date back to the common laws times, when judges made rules.
+An injury lawyer in Los Angeles states that many of the laws that we follow today date back to the old times, when judges made rules.
 That’s why the rules are mostly common sense.
 If you hit someone, you have to pay.
 If you make someone be in fear of danger, you have to pay.
 If you falsely imprison someone, you have to pay.
 When a judge hears and makes a decision on a case, his decision will become law.
 Any courts under that court will have to follow his decision and apply what that judge said.
 After many cases are decided, you will have a body of law called common law.
 Common law differs from state to state, so the rules are not the same in every state.
 That’s why a victim of an injury is best advised to talk to a personal injury attorney that is familiar with the laws of their specific state.

 You should keep in mind that no two cases are ever exactly the same, so it is impossible for a lawyer to do one case and figure out the rest.
 However, there are some standard questions that you have to ask in every case.
 Most of the time, the most important question is liability.
 If you cannot establish liability, then the entire case will fall apart.